LibraryCarpentry/lc-shell/episodes/05-counting-mining.md

 ~~~
 {: .bash}

-This saves the subsetted data to file.
+This saves the subsetted data to a new file.

 However, if we look at this file, it contains every instance of the
 string 'revolution' including as a single word and as part of other words